Abba002/Abba002/README.md

 # Hi there, I'm Abba! 👋

-I'm a final-year Electrical and Computer Engineering student at Howard University, passionate about VLSI design, AI applications, and embedded systems.
+I'm a final-year Computer Engineering student at Howard University, passionate about VLSI design, AI applications, and embedded systems.
 My interests lie in low-power VLSI design for sustainability and automation.

 ## 🔧 Technologies & Tools